 - Completed application form

 I had everything else except the return ticket.
-I spoke to an Indian friend who had recently traveled to Peru, and she told me she had to show a lot of notarized documents.
+I spoke to an Indian friend who had recently traveled to Peru, and she told me she had to submit many notarized documents(from the list mentioned above) with the Peru visa application.
 But she did not show any flight tickets as her Chilean friend had explained to the consulate that they were going to Peru in a car.
 The process of visa depends a little bit on the specific consulate and the concerned officials.

 As none of the airlines allowed me to hold tickets, I went to the consulate with the rest of the documents.
 The documents were straightforward.
 You can get the Certificate of Background from the Civil Registry in any Chilean city.
 I submitted my Indian Citibank account statements which were in English, and the account balance was in Indian Rupees.
 My carnet was valid only for a few more days.

 I paid the visa fee of 36 USD and explained to the lady at the consulate that I was planning to travel by bus.
 She grabbed my documents and talked to her boss about my case.